 Who we are

-The pages on this website (“the Website”) are published by Eddie Stobart Logistics Plc (“ESL”), a company registered in England and Wales with company registration number 8922456, whose registered address is at Stretton Green Distribution Park, Langford Way, Warrington Cheshire, WA4 4TQ.
+The pages on this website (“the Website”) are published by Stobart Limited (“ESL”), a company registered in England and Wales with company registration number 0995045, whose registered address is at Stretton Green Distribution Park, Langford Way, Warrington Cheshire, WA4 4TQ.

 Maintaining the security of your data and your right to privacy is a priority to ESL.
 We will handle your personal data legally and fairly at all times and we will be transparent about what data we collect about you and how we use it.